comphy-lab/BurstingBubble_Herschel-Bulkley/README.md

 This script checks for Basilisk installation and compiles it if not present.

 ### OS Compatibility
 Designed for macOS.
-If you encounter issues on Linux, consider opening a GitHub issue.
+If you encounter issues on Linux, please open a GitHub issue.

 ### Dependencies
 - Basilisk C is fetched and built automatically.